MykolaPinchuk/gcp_documentation/GCP_project_deployment_template.md

 ## Template for setting up a new deployable project at GCP (Flask at GAE)

 notes:
-•	'natality' is project name. replace it with a new name.
+-'natality' is project name. replace it with a new name.
-•	editing html files is trivial.
+-editing html files is trivial.
-•	if editing html and main.py seems easy, do evth in a Vertex Notebook and use Cloud Shell only for debugging
-•	this template developed based on this series of posts: https://medium.com/@nutanbhogendrasharma/deploy-machine-learning-model-in-google-cloud-platform-using-flask-part-3-20db0037bdf8
+-if editing html and main.py seems easy, do evth in a Vertex Notebook and use Cloud Shell only for debugging -this template developed based on this series of posts: https://medium.com/@nutanbhogendrasharma/deploy-machine-learning-model-in-google-cloud-platform-using-flask-part-3-20db0037bdf8